idsulik/helm-cel/README.md

 ✅ Values validation successful!
 ```

+### Exit Codes

+The helm-cel plugin uses different exit codes to indicate the validation result, making it easy to integrate with CI/CD pipelines:

+- **Exit Code 0**: Validation successful (no errors, no warnings)
+- **Exit Code 1**: Validation failed with errors
+- **Exit Code 2**: Validation successful with warnings only

+This allows your pipeline scripts to handle different scenarios appropriately:

 ### Structured Output Formats

 You can output validation results in JSON or YAML format for integration with CI/CD pipelines: